 In comparison with Italian cafes, where it is a common practice to mix Robusta into their blends, the cafes in Melbourne use solely high-quality 100% Arabica beans.

-And because of the large number of Australian roasters, most coffee in Melbourne is locally roasted.
-This ensures supreme freshness and a peak flavor profile.
+And because of the large number of Australian roasters, most coffee in Melbourne is locally roasted and coffee roasters here like Padre Coffee in South Melbourne and Axil Coffee Roasters are extremely popular.
+These locally roasted beans ensure supreme freshness, aromatic coffee, and a peak flavor profile.
 It means that locals are very familiar with what freshly roasted coffee tastes like, and won’t settle for less.

 Failed Starbucks Model